schmitch/akka-pg/README.md

     Broadcast Hub ~> dynamic Connection ~> Merge Hub

 Which means that any client could attach itself to the "output stream" i.e. can log any message that the server will send or can actually create multiple sources to the client.

-## TODO:

-- [ ] correct Backpressure, currently it will fail with an overflow, however the correct implementation would backpressure/drop upstream (and or throttle)
-- [ ] Java API
-- [ ] Tests
-- [ ] More complete API, i.e. Prepared Statements (and their return), Statements with Return, Transactions
-- [ ] Query DSL

 ## Motivation